Children & Youth

 Youth Group

-For middle and high school students, the Youth Group meets on the 2nd Sunday of each month after the 10:15 service for fellowship, service projects, and fun.
+For middle and high school students, the Youth Group gathers monthly for fellowship, service projects, and fun.
+Meetings typically follow the 10:15 service.
+Please see the parish calendar for upcoming dates.

 Nursery